Vice-2018

 The first half of the film focuses on Tony.

 As viewers, we experience his Italian lifestyle.
-He possesses a strong family unit, a dedicated wife, Dolores, (Linda Cardellini), and loves to eat, winning a hot dog eating contest for $50 to pay the rent.
-He thinks nothing of beating an unsavory character to a bloody pulp if they are out of line and has more than one link to the mafia.
+He possesses a strong family unit and a dedicated wife, Dolores (Linda Cardellini).
+He loves to eat and won a hot dog eating contest for $50 to pay the rent.
+He thinks nothing of beating an unsavory character to a bloody pulp if they are out of line and have more than one link to the mafia.

 Still, he is a decent man, with a salt-of-the-earth mentality, and loves his family.

 “Doc” Don Shirley (Ali) is the opposite of Tony.
-Raised as a highly gifted musical prodigy, he surrounds himself with high culture, well-versed in many languages, and of affluent means.
-Nonetheless, he is a wounded soul and drinks himself into oblivion each night, frequently deep in thought pondering life and its problems.
+Raised as a highly gifted musical prodigy, he surrounds himself with high culture, is well-versed in many languages, and is of affluent means.
+Nonetheless, he is a wounded soul and drinks himself into oblivion each night, frequently deep in thought, pondering life and its problems.

-Despite being black he knows nothing about black culture.
+Despite being black, he knows nothing about black culture.

-Don is highly uncomfortable in his skin while Tony is happy with who he is, a major point that the film hits home on as the men have conflict.
-Don feels Tony can do so much better to educate himself while Tony sees nothing wrong with being who he is.
+Don is highly uncomfortable in his skin, while Tony is happy with who he is, a significant point that the film hits home on as the men have conflict.
+Don feels Tony can do much better to educate himself, while Tony sees nothing wrong with being who he is.
 The men forge a middle ground as they come to respect each other.

-Ferrelli does a wonderful job in showing Tony as Don’s protector as he is accosted by rednecks or is caught with another man at the YMCA.
+Ferrelli does a fantastic job in showing Tony as Don’s protector as he is accosted by rednecks or is caught with another man at the YMCA.

 In turn, Don helps Tony write warm love letters to Dolores.